-You may need to digest some new content in the book to complete the following problems.
-We will spend some time discussing most of these concepts (but maybe not all) in class during the time you have available to work on the exam.
+(4 points each) Complete four of the following.
+You will need to digest some new content in the book to complete most of these problems.
+We will spend some time discussing most of these concepts (but probably not all) in class during the time you have available to work on the exam.
 However, you should not wait until I have discussed the relevant topics.
 Just dig in and get started.

-When completing each of the tasks below, you may utilize any result in the book that comes before the particular problem/theorem.
-Note: You encountered Theorems 7.68, 7.70, and 7.71 on the last question on Part 1 of Exam 2. \bigcirc
+When completing each of the problems below, you may utilize any result in the book that comes before the particular problem.
+In particular, in the interest of covering ground more quickly, you may take every result in Chapter 7 for granted.